 I’m not quite ready to let my young children have a phone.
 In the meantime, it’s still nice for them to be able to listen to their music quietly and in a way I don’t have to hear it all the time.
-We have Bluetooth speakers throughout our house they can listen to Pandora on; however, this simply gets to be too much.
-Plus, Pandora, at times, seems to not be as appropriate for young children.
+We have Bluetooth speakers throughout for Pandora; however, at times songs come on I’d rather they not listen to.

 So, we decided to get them all MP3 players.
 As we have kids of different ages I didn’t want to get them all the same type.
 So, I’ll run you through a few popular models available right now and give you what I think are the pros and cons of each.